OneSignalDevelopers/OneSignal-Cordova-Sample/README.md

 See the [OneSignal Cordova SDK Setup Guide](https://documentation.onesignal.com/docs/cordova-sdk-setup) for the full installation guide.

+## Setup Cordova-OneSignal < 3.0.0
+Take a look to the old-version branch

 ## Step Cordova 2.x to 3.0.0 Upgrade Guide

-**Skip this step if you are already in version 3.0.0 or grather
+**Skip this step if you are already in version 3.0.0 or grather**

 Take a look to our [OneSignal Cordova SDK documentation](https://documentation.onesignal.com/docs/step-by-step-cordova-2x-to-300-upgrade-guide) to learn more about the Cordova 2.x to 3.0.0 upgrade.